 When an employer provides health insurance coverage to employees, the business purchases a plan (or plans) to cover all eligible employees and dependents.
-This type of coverage is commonly called a “group health insurance plan” or “employer-sponsored health insurance.”
+This type of coverage is commonly called a “group health insurance plan” or a “fully-insured plan.”

-In 2017, the average cost of insurance per employee for family coverage was $18,764 with workers on average paying $5,714 towards the cost of their coverage.
-In 2018 that number rose to $19,616, a 5% increase.
-In 2018, workers paid 18% of the cost for single employee and 29% for family coverage (source).
+In 2019, the average cost of insurance per employee for family coverage was $20,576 with workers on average paying $6,013 towards the cost of their coverage.
 Although numbers vary by company and provider, the average costs continue to rise.

 To minimize or reduce fluctuation in premium amounts, and to control the cost of benefits from year to year, one option is to change contribution strategies.

-Instead of purchasing a group health insurance policy and paying premiums set by the insurance company, an alternative strategy is to define a contribution amount toward employees’ health insurance.
-With this type of reimbursement plan, the business:
+Instead of purchasing a group health insurance policy and paying premiums set by the insurance company, an alternative strategy is to use a health reimbursement arrangement (HRA) to reimburse employees for premiums and out-of-pocket medical expenses.
+With this strategy: